krometis/krometis.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Assistant Professor with the [National Security Institute](https://www.research.vt.edu/institutes/virginia-tech-national-security-institute.html) at Virginia Tech.
-I also hold an Adjunct Research Assistant Professor position in the [Math Department](https://math.vt.edu).
+I am a Research Associate Professor with the [National Security Institute](https://www.research.vt.edu/institutes/virginia-tech-national-security-institute.html) at Virginia Tech.
+I also hold an affiliate position in the [Math Department](https://math.vt.edu).
 My research is in development of theoretical and computational frameworks to address data analytics problems, such as how to incorporate and balance data and expert opinion into decision-making, and how to estimate model parameters, including high- or even